Spacemunki/hello-world/README.md

 # hello-world
-A sort basic introduction for Git
+A short, basic introduction for Git